 ANSC has a ton of great facial soaps!
-For great natural cleansers, we recommend ANSC’s Pink Clay and Black Clay facial soaps.
-If you’re looking for an antibacterial soap, then their Salt Cleanser is your best bet.
+For great natural cleansers, we recommend ANSC’s Pink Clay facial soap.
 They also have a Charcoal facial soap for acne prone skin.
 Charcoal is also good at drawing those toxins from your skin.

-Instead of using disposable facial wipes, why not remove your makeup with Black Chicken's Reusable Face Cloth.
+Instead of using disposable facial wipes, why not remove your makeup with Ever Eco Reusable Bamboo Facial Pads?
 Just use it with your favourite cleanser and viola!

 Plastic Free Personal Care & Feminine Hygiene

 Think plastic free for your period, too.
 Your ordinary tampon is actually not pure cotton.
-Most common brands have plastics in them like rayon, polyester, and and other synthetics.
-Each woman will use an average of 11,000 tampons in her lifetime and it will be in the landfill long after we're gone.
-Not to mention the packaging that these tampons comes in as well.
+Most common brands have plastics in them like rayon, polyester, and other synthetics.
+Each woman will use an average of 11,000 tampons in her lifetime and these will be in the landfill long after we're gone.
+Not to mention the packaging that these tampons come in as well.

-You could also try Modibodi's leakproof period underwear.
+You could also try TOM Organic Period Briefs, a leakproof period underwear.
 Another option are reusable pads like Hannahpad.
 These are washable pads made out of 100% cotton.
 They're washable and reusable and can last you 2-3 years.